MdAnayatullah/Minor_Project-Emojify/README.md

 - Tenserflow

   # Two part of databse
-  - Train
+  - Training
-  - Test
+  - Testing

   # How to run this project
   - step1: Save the code from github: https://github.com/MdAnayatullah/Minor_Project-Emojify
-  - step2: Run
+  - step2: Run gui.py

+# To train
+- Run train.py